 - File divorce papers and copy your spouse

-Apart from that, if your spouse counters your divorce filing, he or she has right to present his or her side.
-In addition, if property or financial support is required you’ll have to arrange an agreement in an out of court settlement or series of court hearings.
-Child custody may also be involved as part of the divorce.
+Apart from that, if your spouse counters your divorce filing, they have a right to present their side.
+In addition, if you require property or financial support, you'll have to arrange an agreement in an out-of-court settlement or series of court hearings.
+Finally, your divorce may also include child custody concerns if you have children involved.

 What Should You Do If Your Spouse Files for Divorce?

-If you’re served with divorce papers from your spouse, you have one year to consent to the divorce.
-If you ignore the papers, you could lose your legal rights.
-As a result, it’s best to consult with a divorce attorney near you quickly to determine your legal options.
+When served with divorce papers from your spouse, you have one year to consent to the divorce; otherwise, you could lose your legal rights.
+As a result, it's best to consult with your divorce lawyer quickly to determine your legal options.

-Following the divorce filing, you can elect to work through your divorce lawyers to resolve the matter.
-If both parties agree, you can also elect to work with a divorce mediator.
-Divorce mediation provides a sound alternative when both parties agree the marriage is over and you don’t want to hurt either other.
-Otherwise, your best alternative is to consult with a divorce attorney to determine the next steps.
+After filing, and if both parties agree, you can elect to work with a divorce mediator.
+Divorce mediation provides a sound alternative when both parties agree the marriage is over and you don't want to hurt either other.
+Otherwise, your best option is to consult with a divorce attorney to determine the next steps.

-In the event, either party disagrees with the divorce filing, a divorce may still be awarded if both parties have lived separately and apart for at least one year from the filing date.
+Should either party disagree with the divorce filing, a divorce may still be awarded if both parties have lived separately and apart for at least one year from the filing date.
 Until October 2016, the requirement was for two years.

 1. Filing the Divorce Complaint: The divorce complaint is a legal document that begins the legal proceeding.
-It must be filed with a court.
+You must file that document with a court.
 Standard forms include the following:

 a.
 Notice to Defend Form